jgdigitaljedi/stringman/readme.md

 - rgbToHex => Takes rgb color values and returns hexidecimal equivalent
 - isHex => Takes a string and returns boolean indicating whether it is a valid hexidecimal color
 - hexToRgb => Takes a hexidecimal color string and returns the rgb value
+- luminance => Takes a hex color value and a percentage and returns a hex color string that is the result of lightening or darkening the original color by the percentage.
+Does not work on black or white (yet)!

 #### email module